ctkjose/KOBINDER/README.md

 Binder looks for scripts in a folder named ```komodo_bindings``` in a couple of places.

+### In the Komodo data directory ###

 The first place Binder looks for scripts to load is in your Komodo's folder.
+This folder is the User-specific data directory where Komodo store its files (userDataDir).

 In Mac this folder is located at ```~/Library/Application Support/KomodoEdit/9.1/```, where ```9.1``` must be replaced with your version of Komodo.
+In windows is in the user's ```AppData``` folder.

 For example in my mac the folder is ```/Users/ctk/Library/Application Support/KomodoEdit/9.2/komodo_bindings/```.

 Here we usually put code that we want to share globally, including Binder addons (plugins).

+The second place is in your user home folder.
+For example ```/Users/ctk/komodo_bindings/```.

-The second place is in the root folder of a Komodo project.
-Files in this folder are loaded when the project is opened.
+The third place is in the root folder of a Komodo project.
+Files in this folder are loaded when the project is opened ofr the first time.

 ## What you can put in a komodo_bindings folder... ##